anilvermaspeaks/anilvermaspeaks/README.md

 I am a passionate front-end developer / architect with more than 7 years of experience who is fascinated by complex engineering problems.

-💻 Experience in building and architecting awesome web experiences.
+💻 Tech-enthusiast and programmer.

-🚀 I try to squeeze every ounce of performance from my apps.
+🚀 Great interest in acquiring and improving skills.

 👥 Ask me anything about frontend.

-📖 Love to read and write
+📖 Love to read and write.

 How to reach me: anilcs240@gmail.com